Kelowna Snowshoeing Guide: Where to Go & What to Know

 Goat’s Peak in West Kelowna is an awesome spot for a snowshoe adventure that’ll get your heart pumping!
 The 5.8 km trail is a solid workout with plenty of elevation gain and the views of Okanagan Lake are totally worth the effort.

-This trail isn’t your typical forest stroll—it’s pretty exposed with rocky outcrops, switchbacks, and steep climbs.
-But that means some sections can get icy or too rocky for snowshoes, so make sure to pack crampons for those trickier spots.
+This trail isn’t your typical forest hike; it’s pretty exposed with rocky outcrops, switchbacks, and steep climbs, which means some sections can get icy or too rocky for snowshoes, so make sure to pack crampons for those trickier spots.

 ✅ Price: Free